What is green web hosting?

 Over time, those heavy metals make their way into the ground water where they’re carried underground and may well end up in YOUR well.
 Your source of drinking water for the entire family.

-Responsible disposal of computer equipment is essential to protecting the planet from further harm.
+What is green web hosting?
+Most important, responsible disposal of computer equipment is essential to protecting the planet from further harm.
 Much of this material can be recycled and used in new computers.
 So outdated equipment can be stripped of circuits and other parts, cleaned and rebuilt from scratch.

 Now imagine a web hosting company that runs hundreds, even thousands of servers.
 Parts wear out.
 Servers become outdated and need to be replaced.
 A green host takes this outdated equipment and disposes of it responsibly, in a way that NO heavy, toxic metals ever make their way into our fragile water supply.